wm-studio-pl/multisearch/README.md

 # multisearch
-Multisite search and availability checker for Allegro, OLX and others
+Mobile Android app - Multisite search and availability checker for Allegro, OLX and others